 - 1. Always inspect the lift for damage and make note of any damage on the bill of lading. - 2.
 In case of freight damage, call the truck line immediately and report the damage as a freight claim. - 3.
-Make sure you have extra help or heavy duty lifting equipment when unloading and assembling the lift. - 4.
-Please read the safety procedures and operating instructions in this manual before operating lift.
+Make sure to have additional personnel or use heavy-duty lifting equipment when unloading and assembling the lift. - 4.
+Please read all the safety procedures and operating instructions in this manual before operating the lift.
 Keep this manual near lift at all times.
 Make sure all operators read this manual. - 5.
-NOTE: Are you installing in a level location?
-(Lift must be anchored in place if slope is greater than 1/8" per foot.) - 6.
-Make sure you have enough room to install the lock rods.
-You will need at least 9' of clearance from the opposite end of the power unit end of the lift and 6' at the power unit end.
-(See floor plan on page 6). - 7.
-Never raise a car until you have double checked all bolts, nuts and hose fittings. - 8.
+Verify that the installation site is level.
+Lift must be anchored in place if slope is greater than 1/8" per foot. - 6.
+To ensure that lock rods can be installed, allow at least 9' (2743mm) of clearance from the opposite end of the power unit and 6' (1829mm) at the power unit end (See floor plan on page 3).
+The power unit may be installed on the driver's front or the passenger rear corner. - 7.
+Never raise a car until it is double checked that all bolts, nuts, and hose fittings are properly tightened. - 8.
 Always lower the lift to locks before going under the vehicle or storing another vehicle underneath lift.
 Never allow anyone to go under the lift when raising or lowering.